anonymProjects/decentralized_k-anom/README.md

-# icdm21Project

-## Decentralized k-Anonymization of Trajectories via Tit-for-Tat.
+# Decentralized k-Anonymization of Trajectories via Tit-for-Tat.

-Repository for ICDM (21th Industrial Conference on Data Mining) 2021 submission.
 This repository contains the code used in the experiments for the anonymization of a data set of trajectories applying the following methods:
   * Centralized microaggregation
   * Decentralized microagregation sending: